AitonGoldman/replay_rules/PINBURGH_RULES.md

 subsequent games, the last-place finisher of the previous game chooses their order of play for the next game.
 The remaining players choose their order of play, in ascending order of finish in the previous game (3rd place, then 2nd place, then 1st place).
 All players will play their games and record the results.
+In any scenario where a player has already defeated his or her opponents and still has one ball left to play, that ball should be plunged but not played, as it cannot affect the results.
+A score must be recorded for the winning player.
+A player refusing to end their game under these circumstances may be given a yellow or red card by tournament officials.
 Exact score ties between two or more players will be resolved with a one-ball playoff on the same game.

 When all four games have been completed by a group, each player will have a win-loss record from the session.
 The best possible win-loss record for a session is 12-0 and the worst is 0-12.
 In three-player groups, win-loss records will be multiplied by a factor of 1.5.
 In the unlikely event of a two-player group, win-loss records will be multiplied by a factor of 3.
 A group must complete and sign its score sheet for the session, then return it to the Pinburgh tournament desk.
 While it is not necessary for the entire group to be present when returning a score sheet, delivery by more than one player is recommended.
 Once completed and signed, all score sheets are final.
 Please check the score sheet carefully before signing.
-Prompt entry of score sheets is essential to the timely
+Prompt entry of score sheets is essential to the timely progression of the tournament.

-progression of the tournament. ~~In any scenario where a player has already defeated his or her opponents and still has one ball left to play, that ball should be plunged but not played, as it cannot affect the results.
-A score must be recorded for the winning player.
-A player refusing to end their game under these circumstances may be given a yellow or red card by tournament officials.~~ `I'm not sure why this is in here, under a discussion of score sheets.`
 Unsigned score sheets will be processed normally; if there is any dispute that necessitates a ruling, it must be brought to the attention of tournament coordinators immediately.
 Once seedings have been published for the next session, no changes can be made to prior recorded results, except to reverse any